haywood/stereo/doc/ideas.md

     - show the description for Q when someone mouses over the Q
     - show where a variable assignment was made when mousing over it

-- trigger hint based on cursor movement/editing and use a saved copy of the ctx instead of basing it on when parsing happens

 ## Redo color

 Make it a single input similar to pipe with its own grammar.
 Have the user